polichtm/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

     - Auto Install ASDK: **false**

-    - Azure AD Tenant: the DNS name of your Azure AD tenant
+    - Azure AD Tenant: The DNS name of your Azure AD tenant.

-    - Azure AD Global Admin: the name of an Azure AD user with the Global Admin role
+    - Azure AD Global Admin: The name of an Azure AD user with the Global Admin role.

-    - Azure AD Global Admin Password: the password of the Azure AD user with the Global Admin role
+    - Azure AD Global Admin Password: The password of the Azure AD user with the Global Admin role.

-    - ASDK Configurator Object: the default value
+    - ASDK Configurator Object: The default value.

     - Enable RDSH: **false**